 Saddle height is the single most important adjustment on your bike.
 It directly affects your pedaling efficiency, comfort, and injury risk.
 A saddle that is even 5-10mm too high or too low can cause knee pain, reduce power output, and make long rides uncomfortable.
+For the full picture, see our complete bike fitting guide.

 The correct saddle height ensures optimal leg extension at the bottom of the pedal stroke - typically 25-35° of knee flexion.
 This allows your major muscle groups (quadriceps, hamstrings, and glutes) to work through their most efficient range of motion while minimizing stress on joints and tendons.